Pumpkin (film): Critical response

 Pumpkin received mixed reviews from critics.
-On Rotten Tomatoes the movie so far has a score of 36% and an average rating of 4.9/10.
-On Metacritic the film has a score of 46 out of 100 based on reviews from 24 critics.
+On Rotten Tomatoes the movie has a score of 36% based on 74 reviews, with an average rating of 5.1/10.
+The site’s critics consensus reads: "The messy Pumpkin wastes its premise by not making the satire sharp enough."
+On Metacritic the film has a score of 46 out of 100 based on reviews from 24 critics, indicating "mixed or average reviews".

 One of the most positive reviews was by Roger Ebert for the Chicago Sun-Times; he wrote, "Pumpkin is alive, and takes chances, and uses the wicked blade of satire in order to show up the complacent political correctness of other movies in its campus genre."
 Michael O'Sullivan of The Washington Post also approved of the film, calling it "an odd and oddly endearing romantic black comedy."
 On the other end of the spectrum, Todd McCarthy of Variety wrote that the film "gets along on curiosity value for a while, but becomes increasingly unconvincing and ludicrous as it staggers endlessly toward the finish line."